Search

 Our monthly production capacity is over 100,000 pcs, which can meet the needs of different clients.

-A multifunction time relay is an essential component in various electrical systems, allowing users to control time-depe...
+A multifunction time relay is an essential component used in various electrical and industrial systems, offering a wide...

-Sequential relays, often referred to as time-delay relays or sequence control relays, originated as part of the broader trend of automation and control technology in the early 20th century.
-Initially, electrical circuits were manually operated, requiring human intervention to control the sequence of operations.
-However, as industries expanded and the need for more efficient and precise control systems grew, sequential control became necessary to automate processes and reduce human error.
+Sequential relays — also known as time-delay relays or sequence control relays — emerged alongside the rise of industrial automation in the early 20th century.
+In the beginning, most electrical circuits were manually operated, with workers physically switching devices to control the order of operations.
+As industries grew and production systems became more complex, the need for automated sequencing became critical to improve efficiency and reduce human error.